zerog2k/nrf24_bed_remote_hacking/README.md

 then will turn off when pairing is completed.

 ## buttons
 mystery: on some remotes these seem to have two-way feedback, e.g. fan & vibrator buttons cycle through modes/levels, and an indicator lights up and cycles on the remote as well (at least when using a real base receiver).
-I suspect there is either some ack payload, or perhaps some response on a nearby pipe (base address) a real base receiver listens on.
+I suspect there is either some ack payload, or perhaps some response on a nearby pipe (base address) a real base receiver transmits on to update remote about bed's state.

 ## disclaimer
 Use at your own risk.
 I take no responsibility for this code, which is provided as-is, and for research purposes only.